 Additionally, in relation to issues within an Officer's area of responsibility, Elected Members should recognise and respect the Officer's expertise and professionalism - failure to do so may place the Council at risk of a formal legal challenge and/or damage to its reputation.
 Officers' professional advice should not be ignored and should only be rejected for valid reasons.
-This does not mean that an Officer's advice should not be rejected arbitrarily or for other than good reasons relevant to the issue in question.
+This does not mean that an Officer's recommendations are not open to question or examination, but an Officer's advice should not be rejected arbitrarily or for other than good reasons relevant to the issue in question.
 What amounts to a valid basis to reject advice cannot be generally defined other than as a reasonable belief based on adequate grounds that the judgement of the Officer is flawed in some way material to the decision to be taken.
 The adequacy of the grounds will vary according to the nature of the issue and the degree of expertise involved in making the relevant judgement.